Sivakasi (film): Plot

 Furious about Sivakasi, Udayappa is visited by Hema and Sivakasi's friends who are looking for him.
 Udayappa goes to Sivakasi's house thinking that he knows his identity.
 It is revealed that Hema lied, saying that Muthappa and Sivakasi are friends.
 Udayappa threatens to kill Thangam and although Sivakasi burns his palms, he and Vairam decide to leave.
 At night, Vairam sees Ramalingam getting kidnapped by someone assuming that he is Udayappa, but is actually Sivakasi.
 When Vairam confronts Udayappa, he hits her which gains her sympathy votes.
-Sivakasi fakes a threat by Udhayappa towards Vairam, resulting in Udayappa's men attacking the villagers.
+Sivakasi fakes a threat by Udayappa towards Vairam, resulting in Udayappa's men attacking the villagers.
 The people turn against him and Moolimungari, who is covered in cow dung for making Udayappa an MLA.

 Moolimungari threatens Udayappa with dire consequences, Udayappa plans to kill his wife, Kayalvizhi, and frame Sivakasi to gain votes, but Sivakasi saves her.
 Sivakasi secretly burns a body with Ramalingam's chain, making everyone think Udayappa killed him.
 The people rioted outside his house.
 Sivakasi calls him, saying he can have Ramalingam back, but must hand over all his ancestral property to her.
 Udayappa signs it, thinking Muthappa cannot sign and finds one of his men.
 Vairam wins the election and property, where she and her mother regain their old state.
 Sivakasi released Ramalingam and Kayalvizhi.
 Udayappa hears that Muthappa has arrived, who is revealed to Vairam and her mother to be Sivakasi.
 An angry Moolimungari decides to kill Udayappa, who decides to kill his brother.
 Moolimungari's men arrive and are about to kill Udayappa.
-When Thangam asks Sivakasi/Muthappa to save him, Sivakasi/Muthappa rescues Udhayappa, who later begs for forgiveness for his actions and reunites with Kayalvizhi.
+When Thangam asks Sivakasi/Muthappa to save him, Sivakasi/Muthappa rescues Udayappa, who later begs for forgiveness for his actions and reunites with Kayalvizhi.
 Muthappa and Hema get married.